BenGWard/CPE112-Projects/README.md

 # CPE112-Projects
-Projects from my computer programming for engineers course
+Projects from my Computer Programming for Engineers course at UAH